Self-Supervised Domain Calibration and Uncertainty Estimation for Place Recognition: Experiments

 \section{Experiments}

-Our experiments are divided into two parts.
-We first demonstrate the quality of the extracted training tuples by using them to train a Vision Transformer network for the task of place recognition.
+Our experiments are divided into three parts.
+We first demonstrate the quality of the extracted training tuples by using them to train a network for the task of place recognition from a classification baseline.
 Second, we demonstrate that we can calibrate a state-of-the-art VPR approach for a target domain using our technique.
+Third, we show that we can achieve uncertainty estimates tailored to the target environment.
+All the hyperparameters values used in our experiments can be found in our open-source implementation and correspond to the ones used in~\cite{arandjelovicNetVLADCNNArchitecture2018} and~\cite{warburgBayesianTripletLoss2021b}.